-Reporting and responding to safeguarding concerns
+Reporting and Responding to Safeguarding Concerns

-The following procedures apply to all staff working at Moss Lane and will be covered in training to enable staff to understand their role and responsibility.
+The following procedures apply to all staff working in the setting and will be covered in training to enable staff to understand their role and responsibility.

 The aim of the procedures is to provide a robust framework which enables staff to take appropriate action when they are concerned that a child is being harmed or abused or is at risk of harm or abuse.